ElementsProject/lightning/README.md

 It has the following environment variable:

-* `EXPOSE_TCP` default to false, if true, use expose c-lightning on port 9735.
+* `EXPOSE_TCP` default to false, if true, use expose c-lightning RPC on port 9835.
 (Use this only for testing)

 Here is an example of a docker-compose file with bitcoind and c-lightning on `testnet` which expose litecoin's rpc interface on default ports `18332` and c-lightning API on port `9735`: